Allen Ginsberg and a Summary of Howl

-- Ginsberg is a keen observer, the first person perspective obvious in the first line.
-Autobiographical and biographical episodes play a major role but often they are altered, transformed.
+- Ginsberg is a keen observer, the first person perspective evident in the first line.
+Autobiographical and biographical episodes play a major role, but often they are altered and transformed.

-- The syntax is unusual in some lines, the language paradoxical.
+- The syntax is unusual in some lines, and the language paradoxical.

-- Howl is a social commentary, a rambling, intense narrative featuring characters, scenes, references and real life sequences.
-Those on the margins of society are prominent - poets, artists, radicals, homosexuals and the mentally ill - and all are swept along on the long lines that Ginsberg employed to convey deep frustration, joy and energy.
+- Howl is a social commentary, a rambling, intense narrative featuring characters, scenes, references and real-life sequences.
+Those on the margins of society are prominent—poets, artists, radicals, homosexuals and the mentally ill—and all are swept along on the long lines Ginsberg employed to convey deep frustration, joy and energy.

-Today Howl is acknowledged as a literary classic in the sense that it broke through cultural barriers, challenged establishment and encapsulated the anger and frustrations of a generation.
+Today Howl is acknowledged as a literary classic in that it broke through cultural barriers, challenged the establishment and encapsulated a generation's anger and frustrations.

-When it was first presented to the public on October 7th, 1955 at the Six Gallery in San Fransisco, the reading caused uproar.
+When it was first presented to the public on October 7, 1955, at the Six Gallery in San Fransisco, the reading caused an uproar.
 Something new and disturbing had been unleashed.

 At that gathering were several of the group who would become known as the 'Beats', including Jack Kerouac, who poured the wine that night and screamed encouragement as Ginsberg read.